Aylesbury UTC: Sponsors and partners

 Buckinghamshire New University is the university sponsor of the UTC.
-Cisco, Trellix, Taylor Wimpey, BMW Group and Morgan Sindall are some of the college's other partners.
+Cisco, Buckinghamshire NHS Trust and Amazon are some of the school's other partners.
 Local employers of Aylesbury UTC include Alcom IT, The Freemantle Trust, Chiltern Rangers and Cloudy IT.

 Admissions

 Aylesbury UTC had an initial intake of students aged 14 and 16 (academic years 10 and 12) in 2013, but has expanded to accommodate students aged 14 to 19.

 Facilities

 The building cost £10 million and has solar panels to provide sustainable energy to the facilities and local area.
-Computing facilities include an Apple Mac lab and multiple IT suites.
-Construction (Building Studies) facilities feature theory classrooms, painting and decorating suites, bricklaying area, practise plumbing rooms and equipment workshops.
+Digital facilities include an Apple Mac lab, creative media workstation suite, green screen and multiple IT suites.
 There is also a canteen on-site.
 The school has full disabled access and disabled toilets.

+In 2023, Aylesbury UTC opened new facilities for its Health and Social Care specialism.
+This includes a mock triage, two classrooms, demo home and kitchen areas, and wards.

+The school received £120,000 through T-Level Digital specialist equipment allocation funding in 2024.

 Curriculum

-Aylesbury UTC teaches computing, health and construction (building studies).
+Aylesbury UTC teaches Digital and Health & Social Care.
 Pupils aged 14 to 19 follow a programme of study dedicated to one of the specialisms.
-These programmes include a compulsory core of GCSEs as well as technical courses that include Level 2 and Level 3 qualifications.
-Sixth form students have the option to study A Levels as well as BTEC National Certificates.
-The UTC also supports apprenticeships and work experience in conjunction with local partners.
+These programmes include a compulsory core of English, Maths and Science GCSEs.
+Sixth form students have the option to study T-Level courses and industry certifications.
+The UTC supports apprenticeships and work experience in conjunction with local partners.

-From September 2022, a new specialist health subject is being offered.
-It will be provided alongside the existing computing and building studies subjects, and the core GCSEs.
+In September 2022, the school introduced its Health & Social Care specialism subject.